10 Affordable Cities with High Quality of Life in 2025

 3. Greenville, South Carolina

-This charming southern city has experienced remarkable growth while preserving its distinctive character and keeping costs reasonable.
+This charming southern city, nestled in the foothills of the Blue Ridge Mountains, has experienced a remarkable renaissance over the past decade, transforming into a vibrant and sought-after destination while preserving its distinctive character and keeping living costs reasonable.

 - Overall cost of living index: 93.2 (6.8% below national average)